The article below shows what options you have if you mistakenly over contributed to your employer 401k plan or IRA.

 Tax Penalties on Excess IRA Contributions

 In general you will be subject to a 6% penalty if excess contributions for a year are not withdrawn by the date your return for the year is due (including extensions).The penalty cannot be more than 6% of the combined value of all your IRAs as of the end of your tax year.
 You must also pay the 6% tax penalty each year on excess amounts that remain in your traditional IRA at the end of your tax year.

-For example, suppose you made a $3,000 annual contribution to a Roth IRA in 2007, then got a larger bonus than you expected and found that your permitted contribution was only $1,800.
+For example, suppose you made a $3,000 annual contribution to a Roth IRA, then got a larger bonus than you expected and found that your permitted contribution was only $1,800.
 Your excess contribution was $1,200.
-If you didn’t correct the excess contribution for 2007, you had to pay $72 excess contribution tax (6% of $1,200).
-And if you left the problem uncorrected beyond the end of 2008, you owe another $72.
+If you didn’t correct the excess contribution, you had to pay $72 excess contribution tax (6% of $1,200).
+And if you left the problem uncorrected beyond the end of the following year, you owe another $72.
 You’ll continue to owe this tax each year until you correct the excess contribution.